 Hand sanitizers are available for guests at each temperature tent also.
 There are also hand sanitizers and hand washing stations throughout Disney Park – including at the entrance and exit of almost every attraction.

 Disney utilizes Advent Health to conduct temperature screenings, etc. They have a very organized system in place, and temperatures are taken very quickly.
-We never experienced a wait on our visit due to the line continually moving and having 2-3 people taking temperatures at each area.
+We never experienced a wait due to the line continually moving and having 2-3 people taking temperatures at each area.

 Tents are set up before arriving at the security point at all Disney theme parks, Disney Springs, as well as the Ticket and Transportation Center.
 They even have them in place at the Polynesian before getting on the Monorail!